richandrysek/ceedling-waf/doc/slow_start.md

 **NOTE** You may use this toolchain also on a goal target or for integration tests.

 The gcc-toolchain expects a description how to build artifacts, like e.g. Makefile, CMakeLists.txt etc.
 In this repository is used a Python based 'wscript' files.
-But it should be difficult to port to an another one.
+But it should not be difficult to port to an another one.

 ### Project structure